mabyre/WpfAppCore1/README.md

 ```

 ## Add an appsettings.json file
-I'm very surprise that default template WPF application are NOT with an an appsettings.json file ?!
+I'm surprise that default template WPF application are NOT with an an appsettings.json file ?!
 While WPF application create by TemplateSutio had one.

 So add by hand an appsettings.json